thim81/openapi-format/readme.md

 $ openapi-format openapi.json --configFil openapi-format-options.json
 ```

 The formatting will happen based on all the options set in the `openapi-format-options.json` file.
-All the options
+All the
-defined in the
+available [OpenAPI format options](https://github.com/thim81/openapi-format#openapi-format-options) can be used in the
+config file.

 ## Credits